Common Lawn Pests: Identification & Treatment

 Pest pressure doesn’t always come from just the big six.
 Depending on your region, you might deal with:

-• Beetle or insect larvae feed below ground or on stems.
+• Beetle or insect larvae feeding below ground or on stems

 Tip: By improving soil health, mowing regularly, and ensuring proper aeration, you can reduce the likelihood of these pests.